-The DBE program started with Surface Transportation Assistance Act of 1982, which set a national goal of placing at least 10 percent of federal highway and transit funds with persons who qualify as disadvantaged small business operators.
+The DBE program started with the Surface Transportation Assistance Act of 1982, which set a national goal of placing at least 10% of federal highway and transit funds with persons who qualify as disadvantaged small business operators.
 A subsequent act in 1987 included women.

-WisDOT invests $600-700 million annually in federal and state dollars for highway, airport and transit projects.
+WisDOT invests over $1 billion annually in federal and state dollars for highway, airport and transit projects.
 These funds translate into millions of dollars in transportation-related contracts and project work for DBE firms.